Sam Goes Walkies:|

 The Himalayas are after all home to the world's highest mountain, Mount Everest; and also offer the most dangerous environment on earth - extremes of temperature, high altitudes producting a most interesting disturbance to the human body; dangers through avalanches and crevasses, altitude sickness and other diseases, pains, fear and exhaustion - one of the most frequent causes of death in the Himalayas.

-So, why did Sam spend 10 days, covering over 200 miles in the Himalayas, where there is no air for breathing, and reaching heights at which some of today's aircraft cruise...?
+So, why did Sam spend 10 days, covering nearly 300 miles in the Himalayas, where there is no air for breathing, and reaching heights at which some of today's aircraft cruise...?

 Why do it?

 The trek was in aid of ActionAid - registered charity number: 274467.

 2005 was the year to MAKE POVERTY HISTORY.
 Every single day, 30,000 children die as a result of extreme poverty.
 The gap between the world's rich and poor has never been wider.
 Malnutrition, AIDS, conflict and illiteracy are a daily reality for millions, its time this changed.

 "I am undertaking this trek to raise funds for the charity actionaid, a charity started in 1972 initially to fight poverty the world over - and by 2004 reached over 19 million people worldwide. by supporting me on this trek, your sponsorhip goes directly to actionaid and you are helping to raise awareness of the charity and the MAKE POVERTY HISTORY campaign."|